Today we will discuss some of the things you can do to protect your computer’s motherboard, which in turn, protects the components attached to it.

 3] Look for short circuits

 Additionally, check if the motherboard is coming in contact with any exposed metal.
-Bear in mind that the electricity passes through the motherboard each time its turned on, which means, if an exposed metal touches the device, then things could go haywire really fast.
+Bear in mind that electricity passes through the motherboard each time it’s turned on, which means if exposed metal touches the device, then things could go haywire really fast.

 Read: How to protect your Computer from Power Outages and Surges?